 You are here

-My name is Barak Shavit and i'm a filmmaker from Israel.
-I'm working on a short film and need your support to make it happen.
+Barak Shavit is a filmmaker from Israel.
+He is founder of Blue Monkeys Productions with his wife.
+He is working on a short film and need your support to make it happen.

 You note that “telling a story not about outer space, but inner consciousness - is even more mysterious and vaster than space and time”.
 What are some of the inner consciousness themes you hope to explore with your film, iSyndrome?